waylow/add_camera_rigs/README.md

 NOTES:
 -I added the comp guides back
--the lens is now controlled by the rig and not the camera
+-the focal length/focal distance/f-stop is now controlled by the rig and not the camera

 ==========
 ==TO DO:==
 ==========
--add focal distance driver
--add f-stopdriver
- to the rig(s) just like the focal Length

 -see if the devs can change it so you can use a bone to drive the focal_distance

 Bugs: